DerekNonGeneric/amp-runtime/extensions/amp-sort/amp-sort.md

 - `number` defaults to `desc`
 {% endcall %}

+**sorted-direction**

+The current sort direction of elements associated with an interacive region.
+Pre-sorted data may be indicated as such with this attribute.
+Options include:
+- `asc`
+- `desc`

 **aria-sort**

+The current sort direction of elements associated with an interacive region.
 Pre-sorted data may be indicated as such with this attribute.
 Options include:
 - `ascending`
 - `descending`